Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

 We definitely preferred Lake Bohinj to Lake Bled because it was less commercialised and had fewer tourists.
 However, Lake Bled is famous for a reason.
 You can take a trip out to the island, at the centre of Lake Bled, on a traditional shaded wooden boat called a pletna.

-Pilgrimage Church of the Assumption of Mary dates from the 12th century and is a renowned pilgrimage centre.
-It plays host to thousands of tourists each year.
+The Pilgrimage Church of the Assumption of Mary dates from the 12th century and is a renowned pilgrimage centre.
+It hosts thousands of tourists each year.

 At first bite, I knew it was a disaster.